 This framework encapsulates newer perspectives on the lives of women who aspire to work and are already working which emerge from our study.
 Most significant elements which we highlight in order to achieve a world of gender transformative work for women are as follows: • WHAT are women's own articulations of what they attach value to and draw value from?
-And hence, use it to enhance their agency within and outside the household is critical to unpack in order to distil concepts around what constitutes non-traditionality and how to embed these elements into existing program and policy efforts.
+And how they use it to enhance their agency within and outside the household is critical to unpack in order to distil concepts around what constitutes non-traditionality and how to embed these elements into existing program and policy efforts.
 Given that women operate within a patriarchal normative structure, changes within this space on account of their working status and enhanced agency is extremely important to document in their own voices.

-HOW is visibility in different forms and shades owing to certain kinds of work or conditions of work allowing women the space for various changes?
-This space may allow them to negotiate, assert and demand decision making on important matters concerning their lives.
-This also enables them to
+HOW is visibility in different forms and shades, owing to certain kinds of work or conditions of work, allowing women the space for various changes?
+This space may allow them to negotiate, assert and demand decision-making on important matters concerning their lives.
+This also enables them to form social capital by way of building support groups and networks.